South Hills High School (West Covina, California): Athletics

 South Hills competes in the CIF Southern Section in the Hacienda League.
 Prior to the 2014–15 school year South Hills had been a part of the Sierra League.

 The arch-rivals of the South Hills athletic teams have changed throughout the years with its membership in different leagues.
 While in the Valle Vista League, the rivals were Northview and Covina.
 After the school's entry into the San Antonio League, a rivalry developed with West Covina High School.
 While SHHS was a part of the Sierra League, the rivalry was with Charter Oak.

-Notably, the South Hills varsity football team has won the Division VII CIF Southern Section championship 4 out of the 5 years before CIF State was reinstated.
-The football game between West Covina and South Hills is known as "The Kings of Cameron" game due to both schools being located on Cameron Avenue.
-In 1981, South Hills wrestling won both the CIF state title and the CIF-SS title.
-The varsity wrestling team also won CIF championships in 2003, 2008, and 2009.
-In 2009, the Husky baseball team won the CIF-SS Div.
-III title.

 The Husky softball team won CIF-SS championships in 1982 and 1997 and advanced to the finals in 1983, 2010, and 2011.
 For the 2011 season, the Huskies moved from Div.
 V to Division 3.
 In the upcoming 2013 season, the Huskies will be competing in Division 2.
 The head coach was Scott Fisch (1988–2013).

 The Husky cross country teams won four CIF division III championships in 1999 under head coach Bill Reeves, with individual championships from Jesse Hodges and Rocio Ferree and both team championships.

 After winning the Palomares league in 2017 and the Hacienda league in 2018, the 2018 varsity football team became the first team in school history to record a perfect season.
 Under head coach Matt Bechtel, the team finished with a 14-0 record as Hacienda League Champions and CIF division VI champions with a 23-14 win over Oxnard High School.
 Over the 14 games, the Huskies outscored their opponents 460-144.